Nasdaq, Inc.

 Bearish Bearish

-• Valuation Concerns: Trading near 52-week high may limit upside potential.
+• Valuation Concerns at Highs: Trading near 52-week highs may limit near-term upside potential.

 Reward Banner